-Featured images are controlled by the active theme you have installed on your site.
+Featured images are controlled by your active theme.

-If your WordPress theme lets you display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …
+If your theme allows you to display Post Thumbnails, then the “Featured Image” module should be visible in the Post editing screen …

 To learn how to add post thumbnails to WordPress, go here:

-By default, some functions are hidden inside the Post editing panel, and will only display in the admin area if their boxes are checked in the Screen Options area …
+Some functions inside the Post editing area are hidden by default, and will only display in your admin area if you select them the Screen Options area …

-Let’s review some of the sections that can be activated for posts in your Screen Options panel.
+Below are some of the features that can be activated for posts in the Screen Options area.

-The Excerpt option lets you add a brief “teaser” that will display in selected areas of your website, such as the blog page, post categories page, post archives page, and search results pages …
+This option lets you add a post summary that will display in selected areas of your site, such as your blog page, post categories page, post archives page, and search post pages …

 Go here to learn more about using post excerpts in WordPress:

-Trackbacks are a way to notify legacy blog systems that you have linked to them …
+Trackbacks let you notify legacy blog systems that you have linked to them in your post …

 If you link to other WordPress blogs, they’ll be notified automatically using pingbacks.

-For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks field, and separating each address with a space.
+For sites that don’t recognize pingbacks, you can send a trackback to the blog by entering their website address(es) in the trackbacks box, and separating each web URL with a space.

 Learn more about WordPress trackbacks and pingbacks here:

-Custom Fields provide a way to add specific information to your site and/or modify the way your posts are displayed …
+Custom Fields let you add specific information to your site and/or modify the way your posts are displayed …

-Custom Fields are generally used in conjunction with WordPress plugins, but you can modify information added by a plugin in your post.
+Custom Fields are normally used in conjunction with plugins, but you can manually edit the information added by a plugin in your post.

-This module allows you to turn the discussion options on/off for any given post …
+This section is used to turn the discussion options on/off for any given post …

-This section is useful if you want to enable interactivity and notifications on your blog posts.
+This option is used to enable interactivity and notifications on your blog posts.

 - Check all boxes to Allow Comments and Allow trackbacks and pingbacks on your posts.